rasulkarimov/jenkins-dynamic-nodes/README.md

 ## Ci/Cd pipeline by Jenkins Dynamic nodes on docker
-### Prerequisites
-*Docker image for jenkins dynamic cluster with packages and credentials for managing kubernetes cluster will be required.
-*Configure dynamic cluter on jenkins

-* Example of Dockerfile for slave Jenkins image:
+* Dockerfile for slave Jenkins, certs and configs from kubernetes cluster are required:
 ~~~
 FROM centos